ministryofjustice/staff-device-dhcp-server/documentation/performance_metrics.md

 ## Load test results - 8th January 2021

-The test results shows that KEA can handle approximately 256 requests per second.
-This test was run multiple times and the results were consistent.
+The test results indicate that the current KEA configuration can service **approximately 256 requests per second**.
+This test was performed multiple times and the results were observed to be consistent.

 ### Hypothetical usage scenario